ruturajbendkhale/ruturajbendkhale/README.md

 - 🧠 **[mentalhealth_hackathon](https://github.com/ruturajbendkhale/mentalhealth_hackathon)**
   *A hackathon-winning project focused on mental health awareness, utilizing web technologies, machine learning, and thoughtful UI/UX to create supportive digital tools for well-being.*
+- ⚙️ **[Motor Vibration ML Predictive Model]**  ([private]) *A project focused on developing a machine learning system for detecting motor Rotor faults through the analysis of vibration and current signals.
+It utilizes techniques such as multi-signal fusion, adaptive filtering, and time-frequency analysis to enhance feature extraction and classification accuracy.
+For more information, click [here](projects/motor_vibration_ML_predective_model.md).*

 ---